 If You Are Considering Adopting

-LCFS has been providing adoption assistance to the Greater Milwaukee area for over 120 years and is licensed by the State to place children for adoption in 27 counties across eastern Wisconsin.
+LCFS has been providing adoption assistance to the Greater Milwaukee area for over 120 years and has recently expanded to Madison.
+LCFS is licensed by the state to place children for adoption in 38 counties across Wisconsin.
 Our Adoption Social Worker will work personally with you to discuss your motivation, availability and consideration.
 We will conduct a home study in preparation for adoption, work with adoptive families to explain the detailed legal process and provide referrals for qualified attorneys.
 Our fees for adoption are very competitive, and we will provide resources for financial assistance if necessary.
 As a Christian, faith-based organization, we establish that families chosen and approved by us will raise their child in a Christian environment.

 Are We Ready to Adopt?